freddilly/kickstarter-analysis/README.md

 ### Challenge
 For this analysis, I created three separate charts.
 The first charts the percentage of successful, failed, and canceled kickstarter campaigns for plays based on funding goals.
 The second charts the number of successful, failed, canceled, and live play kickstarters according to the start date of the campaign.
-Both charts are provided below with further analysis.
 The final chart details the outcomes of kickstarter campaigns based on parent category.
+All charts are provided below with further analysis.

 ![](https://github.com/freddilly/kickstarter-analysis/blob/master/Images/Outcomes_Based_on_Goals.png)